-Responsible Party: Planning Department & City Administration

-Timeframe: Provide English/Spanish language access as described in the program by the end of the 2nd year of the Housing Element cycle.
+Responsible Party: Planning Department & City Administration Financing: Allocation of staff time Timeframe: Provide English/Spanish language access as described in the program by the end of the 2 nd year of the Housing Element cycle.
 Conduct an analysis of languages spoken at home using data from the U.S. Census American Community Survey at least once every two years to evaluate if additional language access is needed.